phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

   - This is a new job, so Nomad has determined that an **allocation** should be created
   - Schedules it on our local agent.
 - Inspect the status of our job with the [`nomad status`](https://www.nomadproject.io/docs/commands/status.html) command:
-  - Here we can see that the result of our evaluation was the creation of an allocation that is now running on the local node.
+  - Note that the result of our evaluation was the creation of an allocation that is running on the local node.
   - Our Node ID can be seen with `nomad node status`

 ```shell